AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/aem-forms-workflow-step-reference.md

 * **[!UICONTROL Submitted information]**: Följande fält i listan nedan fungerar som utdataplatser för uppgiften:

-   * **[!UICONTROL Save output data file using]**: Spara datafilen (.json, .xml, .doc eller formulärdatamodell).
+   * **[!UICONTROL Save output data file using]**: Spara datafilen (.json, .xml, .doc eller formulärdatamodell (FDM)).
 Datafilen innehåller information som skickas via det associerade formuläret.
 Du kan spara utdatafilen med en sökväg som är relativ till nyttolasten eller lagra den i en variabel av datatypen Document, XML eller JSON.
 Till exempel: [Payload_Directory]/Arbetsflöde/data, där data är en fil.
    * **[!UICONTROL Save attachments using]**: Spara de bifogade formulären i en uppgift.
 Du kan spara de bifogade filerna med en sökväg som är relativ till nyttolasten eller lagra den i en variabel i arraylistan med dokumentdatatypen.
    * **[!UICONTROL Save Document of Record using]**: Sökväg att spara en postdokumentfil.
 Till exempel: [Payload_Directory]/DocumentofRecord/credit-card.pdf.
 Du kan spara postdokumentet med en sökväg som är relativ till nyttolasten eller lagra det i en variabel av dokumentdatatypen.
 Om du väljer **[!UICONTROL Relative to Payload]** om sökvägsfältet lämnas tomt, genereras inte dokumentdokumentet.
 Det här alternativet är bara tillgängligt om du väljer Adaptivt formulär i listrutan Typ.

   <!--

-    * **[!UICONTROL Save Web Channel data using]**: Save the Web Channel data file using a path that is relative to the payload or store it in a variable of Document, JSON, or Form Data Model data type.
+    * **[!UICONTROL Save Web Channel data using]**: Save the Web Channel data file using a path that is relative to the payload or store it in a variable of Document, JSON, or Form Data Model (FDM) data type.
 This option is available only if you select Interactive Communication Agent UI from the Type drop-down list. c
     * **[!UICONTROL Save PDF document using]**: Save the PDF document using a path that is relative to the payload or store it in a variable of Document data type.
 This option is available only if you select Interactive Communication Agent UI from the Type drop-down list.
     <!-- * **[!UICONTROL Save layout template using]**: Save the layout template using a path that is relative to the payload or store it in a variable of Document data type.
 The [layout template](layout-design-details.md) refers to an XDP file that you create using Forms Designer.
 This option is available only if you select Interactive Communication Agent UI from the Type drop-down list.